 10 | A Webinar

-Webinars are being a very popular form of opt-in.
+Webinars are becoming a very popular form of opt-in.
 You could use a recording of a past webinar or open registration for a new live webinar.
 This is also a great first step in running a sales funnel and is a great way to pitch a product or course to your audience.

 So, there you have it!
 I hope you found this helpful and it gave you some ideas for potential opt-in freebies to grow your email list!
 Don’t forget to Pin it so you can come back for ideas later 🙂